twinfoundation/rights-management/packages/rights-management-models/docs/reference/interfaces/IRightsManagementComponent.md

-# Interface: IPolicyAdministrationPointComponent
+# Interface: IRightsManagementComponent

-Interface describing a Policy Administration Point (PAP) contract.
+Interface describing a unified Rights Management Component.
-Manages policies for the rights management, policies are also queried by the Policy Management Point (PMP) when it handles requests from the Policy Decision Point (PDP).
+This serves as a single point of entry for all rights management operations.

 ## Extends